-Tacoma’s housing market is now the hottest in U.S.– and Seattle knows why
+Tacoma’s housing market is now the hottest in U.S. — and Seattle knows why

 One big reason: those priced-out Seattle homebuyers.

-According to a new report by Redfin, the Tacoma metro area has now overtaken its Seattle as the hottest housing market in the country in several key measurements.
+According to a new report by Redfin, the Tacoma metro area has now overtaken Seattle as the hottest housing market in the country in several key measurements.

 Among those metrics: 49.7% of homes sold in Tacoma in May went for more than the asking price, compared to 37.8% in Seattle and 23.8% nationally, according to a Redfin analysis of local data from the Multiple Listing Services.

-The median home in Tacoma was on the market just eight days–the shortest period of any U.S. metro–while the supply of homes for sale is just 1.3 months, the lowest in the United States.
+The median home in Tacoma was on the market just eight days — the shortest period of any U.S. metro — while the supply of homes for sale is just 1.3 months, the lowest in the United States.

-The median price for a Tacoma-area home in mid-May was up 6 % from a year earlier, to $370,000.
-It’s not the biggest jump in the United States (that honor goes to Camden, NJ, which saw a 15.6% year-over-year jump in May).
+The median price for a Tacoma-area home in mid-May was up 6% from a year earlier, to $370,000.
+It’s not the biggest jump in the United States (that honor goes to Camden, N.J., which saw a 15.6% year-over-year jump in May).
 But Tacoma’s increase is still more than one-third above the national median increase, and more than twice that of metro Seattle, where May home prices increased just 2.6%, to $595,000, according to Redfin.

 The Seattle comparison is apt, given that homebuyers fleeing Seattle and heading south are “a significant driver” for Tacoma’s hot market, says Daniel Murillo, housing division manager with the Tacoma Department of Community and Economic Development.